| || member for 9 years, 3 months, 14 days|

 Grand Children's Mother's Side: Banta, Duddleston, Dyer, Foster, Martinez, Oliver, Pinkston and Shearer.

 This is my mom, my brother and my beautiful granddaughter's memorials please feel free to stop by and leave them a flower.
 Joyce Hulett Rock.
 Jeffery Lynn Stingley.
-My granddaughter was taken from us way too soon by child abuse.
+My granddaughter was taken from us way too soon.
 The circumstances of her death are still unknown to us at this time.
 She will be forever engraved in my heart and soul.
 Mamaw loves you Chunkin.

 Skylar Mae Foster